Frank O'Beirne: Anti-treaty activity

 O'Beirne was a close friend of Éamon de Valera, and took the anti-Treaty side in the Irish Civil War.
 His Collooney Battalion, now part of the "Irregulars", killed five Irish Free State Army soldiers in an ambush and captured two armoured cars.
 Soon after he was taken prisoner along with forty men after Seán Mac Eoin launched a surprise attack on the town.

-In the 1925 Leitrim–Sligo by-election two vacancies in the Leitrim–Sligo constituency were to be filled; O'Beirne stood for Sinn Féin along with Samuel Holt.
+In the 1925 Leitrim–Sligo by-election two vacancies in Leitrim–Sligo were to be filled; O'Beirne stood for Sinn Féin along with Samuel Holt.
 Holt received slightly more first preferences than O'Beirne and was elected with his transfers, along with Martin Roddy of Cumann na nGaedheal.
 In his concession speech, O'Beirne said there were "two things he held narrow views on; one was pride in his Catholic Faith, and the other was his pride in his Irish Nationality. [...] priests and bishops [...] were not infallible as far as politics were concerned."

 The following November, O'Beirne was one of two men convicted in the Central Criminal Court for 'being concerned in the organisation of an illegal organisation "The Irish Republican Army"'.
-The jury suggested the men should not be treated as criminals, while the judge said their crime was treason, punishable by death.
+The jury suggested the men should not be treated as criminals, while the judge said their fundamental crime was treason, which at the time was punishable by death.
 In the event, a 12-month sentence was imposed.